Statewide District Analysis for Equity and Need

 Learn more about the indicators included in this initiative in the Glossary of Indicators.

-The graph below shows the average CalEnviroScreen percentile scores compared to the average percent of unduplicated students in each county.
-In the graph, pollution burden is on the y-axis and population characteristics are on the x-axis.
-Each circle represents a county with the size representing the % unduplicated and the color representing the CES percentile.
+The graph below shows the average pollution burden percentile scores compared to the average percent of unduplicated students in each county.
+In the graph, pollution burden is on the y-axis and unduplicated students are on the x-axis.
+Each circle represents a county with the size representing the % of BIPoC students and the color representing the CES percentile (a combination of the pollution burden and population characteristics).

-The counties in the upper right quadrant are above average in each of the different listed equity factors, indicating a greater overall equity impact than other areas in California.
+The counties in the upper right quadrant are above average in the different listed equity factors, indicating a greater overall equity impact than other areas in California.

 Key Takeaways